 Studying potato trends throughout the retail sector

-To understand shopping habits for all potato categories at retail, Potatoes USA partnered with Kantar Insights Consulting to conduct a total store potato study.
-This study identified detailed opportunities for all potatoes throughout the store.
+To understand shopping habits for potato and potato products in retail, Potatoes USA partnered with Kantar Insights Consulting to conduct a total store potato study.

 The year 2020 was full of change and transition for everyone, including the potato industry.
 Sales in grocery stores for potatoes reached nearly $14 billion and increased by 16% compared to the previous year.
 Eighty-six percent of households purchased potatoes from one or all of the potato categories available across the whole store, and the average basket size reached $79 when potatoes were in it.